PayPal Chargeback Fees: 7 Easy Ways to Prevent & Reverse Them

 Here’s what’s in store:

-If you’re tired of getting chargebacks, it may be time to take action.
+If you’re tired of PayPal chargeback fees, it may be time to take action.
 You can take control of your chargeback risk by calling PayPal at 1-866-922-2080 and requesting a pre-arbitration fee credit.

 If you have a good case for why PayPal should issue a refund, they will send you one in return for an additional processing fee (usually $10-$15).
 To qualify for this service, all of the following must be true: